-Dwelling Type Vehicle Parking Cycle Parking Dwelling Type Vehicle Parking Cycle Parking 1 bedroom Maximum of 1 space off plot in a parking cluster.
-1 space per person 1 bedroom Maximum of 1 space off plot in a parking cluster 1 space per person 2 bedrooms Maximum of 1 space off plot in a parking cluster.
-1 space per person 2 bedrooms Maximum of 1 space off plot in a parking cluster 1 space per person 3 bedrooms Maximum of 1 space on plot, the remainder off plot in a parking cluster with a cap of 2 parking spaces.
-1 space per person 3 bedrooms Maximum of 2 spaces off plot in a parking cluster 1 space per person 4 + bedrooms Maximum of 1 space on plot and up to 2 spaces off plot in a parking cluster or no provision on plot and up to a maximum of 3 parking spaces off plot in a parking cluster 1 space per person 4 + bedrooms Maximum of 1 space on plot and up to 1 space off plot in a parking cluster or 2 parking spaces off plot in a parking cluster 1 space per person Visitor Maximum 0.25 per dwelling in parking cluster or on street Within Mobility Hubs and Sheffield Stands (0.1 per dwelling) Visitor Maximum 0.25 per dwelling in parking cluster or on street Within Mobility Hubs and Sheffield Stands (0.1 per dwelling)
+Dwelling Type Vehicle Parking Cylce Parking 1 bedroom Maximum of 1 space off plot in a parking cluster.
+1 space per person 2 bedroom flat Maximum of 1 space off plot in a parking cluster.
+1 space per person 3 bedrooms Maximum of 1 space on plot, the remainder off plot in a parking cluster with a cap of 2 parking spaces.
+1 space per person 4 + bedrooms Maximum of 1 space on plot and up to 2 spaces off plot in a parking cluster or no provision on plot and up to a maximum of 3 parking spaces off plot in a parking cluster 1 space per person Maximum 0.25 per dwel Visitor in parking cluster or o street Within Mobility Hubs and Sheffield Stands (0.1 per dwelling)